Winter is an amazing – and beautiful – time of year to play outside in Calgary. Here are 15 ideas for winter family fun in Calgary:

 The City of Calgary puts on a fun and free family-friendly New Year’s Eve celebration at Olympic Plaza each year.
 Enjoy live performances, ice skating, light shows, dance parties, and fireworks!
 Details at City of Calgary – New Year’s Eve.

 Chinook Blast is sure to warm your spirits “with a celebration of community, culture, and civic pride.
 The best of Calgary’s art, music, theatre, sport and recreation will be on display.”
-Plan to go at least twice in order to see all the pop-up art installations.
-Most of the displays are in the core, but a few are in the Beltline and Prince’s Island Park.
+Plan to go at least twice in order to see the pop-up art installations, performances, and live music.
+Most of the displays are in the core, but a few are in East Village (Hygge Hut) and Inglewood (Northern Reflections Augmented Reality Art Tour).

 14. Celebrate The Year of the Tiger (February 1, 2022)